coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

     * DB_HOST: change `root` to the remote MySQL hostname (e.g. `sql211.epizy.com`)

 5. Save the **wp-config.php** file.
+### Milestone 4.2.2: Use FileZilla to upload WordPress files
 6. Now, we need to use a FTP tool to upload all the files inside the `my-first-wp-site-prod` folder to the remote server.